BootcampersCollective/Coders-Workshop/Agenda/April-2019/Apr-17/apr17.md

 # Appetizer
-> What is garbage collection?
+> What angle do the clock hands make at 3:15?

 # Topic: Strings and Character Encoding
 [slides](https://slides.com/bbyunis/coder-s-workshop-2-5)